saadfarooq07/quantum-index/README.md

 - **Smart Memory**: Never wastes your computer's brain power
 - **Just Works**: No complicated setup needed

-### Why You'll Love It \U0001F49D
+### Why You'll Love It 💝
-# Build qTerm
-cargo build --release

-# Run with quantum features
-./target/release/qterm --quantum

-# Enable Metal acceleration
-./target/release/qterm --metal
+- Makes LLaMA 3.2 and other AI models run FAST on your Mac
+- Uses way less power than other solutions
+- Perfect for developers who want to build cool AI stuff

+### Perfect For... 🎯
 - 🎮 Game developers using AI
 - 💻 App makers who want smart features
 - 🔬 Researchers who need quick results